csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 It is very useful to add **random deviations** to some of the parameters for granular synthesis.
 This opens the space for many different structures and possibilities.
 We will apply here random deviations to these parameters of the *Granulator*:

 - *Pointer*.
 The pointer will "tremble" or "jump" depending on the range of the random deviation.
 The range is given in seconds.
+It is implemented in line 36 of the next example as
+    `kPointer = kPhasor*iSampleLen + rnd31:k(iPointerRndDev,0)`
+The opcode [rnd31](https://csound.com/docs/manual/rnd31.html) is a bipolar random generator which will output values between *-iPointerRndDev* and *+iPointerRndDev*.
+This is then added to the normal pointer position.
 - *Duration*.
 We will define here a maximum deviation in percent, related to the medium grain duration.
 100% would mean that a grain duration can deviate between half and twice the medium duration.
 A medium duration of 20 ms would yield a random range of 10-40 ms in this case.
 - *Transposition*.
-We can add to the main transposition a bidirectional random range.
+We can add to the main transposition a bipolar random range.
 If, for example, the main transposition is 500 cent and the maximum random transposition is 300 cent, each grain will choose a value between 200 and 800 cent.
 - *Volume*.
-A maximum decibel deviation (also bidirectional) can be added to the main volume.
+A maximum decibel deviation (also bipolar) can be added to the main volume.
 - *Spatial Position*.
-In addition to the main spatial position (in the stereo field 0-1), we can add a bidirectional maximum deviation.
+In addition to the main spatial position (in the stereo field 0-1), we can add a bipolar maximum deviation.
 If the main position is 0.5 and the maximum deviation is 0.2, each grain will have a panning position between 0.3 and 0.7.

 The next example demonstrates the five possibilities one by one, each parameter in three steps: at first with no random deviations, then with slight deviations, then with big ones.